How EWA helps employee retention

 Fill in the business metrics above to see your potential ROI from earned wage access

-While this calculation is meant to be illustrative and not a guarantee, it's easy to see how even small improvements in retention and turnover can start driving ROI for the business after adding earned wage access.
+While this calculation is meant to be illustrative and not a guarantee, it's easy to see how even small boosts in registration and usage can start driving retention improvements for the business after adding earned wage access.

-Let's look at some of the common ROI levers businesses can expect to improve upon after adding EWA.
+Let's look at some of the common retention levers businesses can expect to improve upon after adding EWA.

 ROI Lever Without EWA With Tapcheck EWA